dskinnion/52_replication_proj/README.md

 From the Appendix:

 * **Polity**: The revised combined Polity score (Polity2 in the dataset), calculated by subtracting the 10-point autocracy score from the 10-point democracy score.
-The resulting measure ranges from -10 to +10. \n*Source: Monty Marshall, Keith Jaggers and Ted Gurr.
+The resulting measure ranges from -10 to +10.
+*Source: Monty Marshall, Keith Jaggers and Ted Gurr.
 2011.
 Polity IV Project, Center for Systemic Peace*

 ## Code